Overview

 - height

-- Distance from finished grade to highest point of roof, measured in feet and stories; all residential districts limited to 40 ft / 3 stories maximum (§903, §916.02)
+- Distance from finished grade to highest point of roof; expressed in both feet and stories; residential districts R1D / R1A / R2 / R3 / RM capped at 40 ft / 3 stories

 - du_per_acre